How was your weekend?

 They gave me an inhaler, told me that I can’t run when it is really hot or really cold and that since at this point we were in the middle of spring allergy season, that I should run really early in the morning.

 How many signs was God gonna give me to tell me to stop running??

-Even bestie Christine said,"its like the Universe is telling you something".
+Even Christine said,”it’s like the Universe is telling you something“.

 Yes, yes it was.

-So I was still running with Rebecca and was feeling like I was holding her back a little because there were some sessions that I only wanted to power walk and not run.
+But I was still running with Rebecca and I was feeling like I was holding her back a little because there were some sessions that I only wanted to power walk and not run.

-I was a little spooked by the whole asthma thang.
+I was a little spooked by the asthma thing.

-And found out that Rebecca had been running with her hubs and was up to 2 miles.
+And found out that Rebecca had run with her husband and was up to two miles.

 And for some reason, this really hurt my feelings.

 WHY ON EARTH WOULD THIS HURT MY FEELINGS??